Tuesday, June 27, 2017

 i've been a total shut-in lately. which some people may say that i need that, lol but i do need some human interaction every now and then to feel normal.. even if it’s by phone and internet. i haven't been doing much of that lately, either.. which means when I do go out, I feel kind of out-of-sorts. like i'm visiting a foreign land instead of just hanging out with friends/people I know..

-so that's when i decided to go out yesterday. i went out with my boyfriend's boys and hung out with their girlfriends, there were two of them and me. least to say, i had a very nice night full of laughs and it became kind of bittersweet because i have wanted so long to be around friends who were couples and had great relationships.
-Refreshing :)
+so that's when i decided to go out yesterday.
+Jeff and I went out with a few of his friends, and their wives.
+Least to say, i had a very nice night full of laughs and it became kind of bittersweet because i have wanted so long to be around friends who were couples and had great relationships.
+Refreshing it actually does exist. :)

 Which got me thinking of the most painful thing a man has ever said to me...i can't even pinpoint it to one thing but i thought about it all last night.
 And, in the end, and i realized that the most hurtful thing a man can ever say without truly meaning it is "i love you."
 As that for me, would make me feel wanted and needed thus allowing me to put my trust and all into him.
 Though the reality would just be him letting me fall on my ass.

 So today i would like to address one of the most important elements that must exist in any healthy relationship. this is not something you can buy, borrow or steal because this basic necessity can only be earned. what is this thing that bonds couples together and helps to create a healthy relationship between two committed people?